microsoft/microsoft-ui-xaml/docs/roadmap.md

 WinUI is planned to ship roughly every 4 months, with monthly pre-release builds.
 This is more of a guideline than a rule, but that is what the team strives for.

 6. **Open source development and community engagement**
- The WinUI 2 Controls Library is already open source on GitHub, and we plan to add the full WinUI 3 XAML framework into this repo in the coming months.
+ The WinUI 2 Controls Library is already open source on GitHub, and we're planning to add the full WinUI 3 framework into this repo as well.
 You can engage directly with Microsoft's core engineering team and contribute bug reports, feature ideas, and even code: see the [Contribution Guide](../CONTRIBUTING.md) for more info.
 You can also try out the monthly pre-release builds to see new in-development features and help shape their final form.

 ## WinUI 2 Controls Library

-The next release of the **WinUI 2 Controls Library** will be v2.7, ETA Late Summer 2021.
+The next release of the **WinUI 2 Controls Library** will be v2.7, ETA Fall 2021.

-WinUI 2.7 will include new Xaml features and fixes for UWP apps on Windows 10.
+WinUI 2.7 will include new Xaml features and fixes for UWP apps.
 You can find a list of currently planned work in the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12).

 For installation instructions see [Getting started with the Windows UI Library](https://docs.microsoft.com/en-us/windows/apps/winui/winui2/getting-started).

 ## WinUI 3

-**WinUI 3** is the next generation of native Windows UI, consisting of all the major UX layers of Windows 10 decoupled and shipping as a standalone solution for you to use.
+**WinUI 3** is the next generation of native Windows UI, consisting of all the major UX layers of Windows decoupled and shipping as a standalone solution for you to use.

 It focuses on enabling three main use cases:

 1. **Modernizing existing apps**
-    * Enabling you to extend existing Win32 (WPF, WinForms, MFC...) apps with modern Windows 10 UI at your own pace using the upcoming latest version of [Xaml Islands](https://docs.microsoft.com/windows/apps/desktop/modernize/xaml-islands).
-Developers who currently use WinUI 2 will be able to easily move to WinUI 3, and take advantage of everything the 3rd generation has to offer
+    * Enabling you to extend existing Win32 (WPF, WinForms, MFC...) apps with modern Windows UI at your own pace using the upcoming release of [Xaml Islands](https://docs.microsoft.com/windows/apps/desktop/modernize/xaml-islands).
+Developers who currently use WinUI 2 for their app UX will be able to easily move to WinUI 3, as their syntax and capabilities are very similar
 2. **Creating new Windows apps**
-    * Enabling you to easily create new modern Windows apps with your choice of app model (Win32 or UWP) and language (.NET or C++)
+    * Enabling you to easily create new modern Windows apps with the flexibility offered by the Windows App SDK
 3. **Enabling other frameworks**
     * Providing the native implementation for other frameworks like [React Native](https://github.com/Microsoft/react-native-windows) when running on Windows